 - Mobile access to medical records

-Scheduling and communicating with medical staff is one area highlighted as benefitting from the availability of mobile technology in healthcare operations.
-Tracking patient information, treatment, vitals, and medication administration between staff members, as well as communicating with patients directly for appointments, updating address and contact information, reporting symptoms, and even virtual consultations are now a digital possibility with smartphone and tablet implementation.
+Scheduling and communicating with medical staff is one area that benefits from the availability of mobile technology in healthcare operations.
+Other benefits brought about by smartphone and tablet implementation are the ability to track patient information, read patient vitals, coordinate and administer medication, communicate directly with patients for appointments, update address and contact information, report symptoms, and hold virtual consultations.

 Communication is Key

 Research shows that a reported 77% of patients prefer digital communication over the traditional hardcopy paperwork procedures.
 As such, communication is undoubtedly the top way smartphones are used successfully in healthcare.
 Whether nurses and physicians are reporting updates on patients and charting their check-ins, or front office staff is scheduling surgery or a virtual appointment, taking the virtual route in communicating saves a great deal of time for all parties involved, and time is always of the essence in a medical situation.

 Training and professional development is, of course, a key element of occupations in the medical field.
 However, social distancing has undoubtedly put a pause on certain “hands-on” or socially interactive training.
 Luckily, smartphones have made it possible to conduct most professional development or other educational opportunities online.